Last updated: March 20, 2026

 Box Canyon Loop Trail (0.5 mi/0.8 km loop trail) - A short loop trail connected on either end by the road bridge and a wood foot bridge.
 From either bridge, gaze 180 feet (55 meters) below at water rushing through a narrow slot canyon carved by the Muddy Fork of the Cowlitz River.
 Located 12 miles west of Ohanapecosh along Stevens Canyon Road.

 Shadow Lakes Trail (3 mi/4.8 km roundtrip) - This trail offers views of the White River Valley and Mount Rainier on route to Shadow Lake.
 Return to Sunrise via the steeper trail to Frozen Lake and Sourdough Ridge or follow the old roadway back to Sunrise.
-Trail starts from the Sunrise parking area.
+Trail starts from the south side of the Sunrise parking area.

 Naches Peak Loop Trail (3.5 mi/5.6 km roundtrip) - Explore the subalpine flower fields and breathtaking views of Mount Rainier.
 Late summer and fall brings an abundant supply of huckleberries.
 Half of the hike is on the Pacific Crest National Scenic Trail.
 Pets are not permitted on the west half of the loop trail which is inside Mount Rainier National Park.
 Located at Chinook Pass/Tipsoo Lake.